daos-stack/daos/docs/admin/predeployment_check.md

 /etc/daos/daos_agent.yml or a location can be passed on the command line using the --runtime_dir flag (`daos_agent -d /tmp/daos_agent`).

+NOTE: Do not change these when running under `systemd` control.
+      If these directories need to be changed, then make sure that they match the RuntimeDirectory setting in the /usr/lib/systemd/system/daos_agent.service
+      and /usr/lib/systemd/system/daos_server.service configuration files.
+      The socket directories will be created and removed by `systemd` when the services are started and stopped.

 ### Default Directory (non-persistent)

 Files and directories created in /run and /var/run only survive until